Minimum railway curve radius: History

 The first proper railway was the Liverpool and Manchester Railway, which opened in 1830.
 Like the tram roads that had preceded it over a hundred years, the L&M had gentle curves and gradients.
-Reasons for these gentle curves include the lack of strength of the track, which might have overturned if the curves were too sharp causing derailments.
-The gentler the curves, the greater the visibility, thus boosting safety via increased situational awareness.
+Reasons for these gentle curves include the lack of strength of the track, which might have overturned if the curves were too sharp, causing derailments.
+Gentler curves increased visibility, boosting safety via increased situational awareness.
 The earliest rails were made in short lengths of wrought iron, which does not bend like later steel rails introduced in the 1850s.

 Factors affecting the minimum curve radius

 Minimum curve radii for railways are governed by the speed operated and by the mechanical ability of the rolling stock to adjust to the curvature.
 In North America, equipment for unlimited interchange between railway companies is built to accommodate for a 288 ft radius, but normally a 410 ft radius is used as a minimum, as some freight carriages (freight cars) are handled by special agreement between railways that cannot take the sharper curvature.
 For the handling of long freight trains, a minimum 574 ft radius is preferred.

 The sharpest curves tend to be on the narrowest of narrow gauge railways, where almost all the equipment is proportionately smaller.
-But standard gauge can also have tight curves, if rolling stocks are built for it, which however removes the standardisation benefit of standard gauge.
+Standard gauge can also have tight curves, if rolling stocks are built for it; however, this removes the standardisation benefit of standard gauge.
 Tramways can have below 100 ft curve radius.

 Steam locomotives

 As the need for more powerful steam locomotives grew, the need for more driving wheels on a longer, fixed wheelbase grew too.
 However, long wheel bases do not cope well with curves of a small radius.
 Various types of articulated locomotives (e.g., Mallet, Garratt, Meyer & Fairlie) were devised to avoid having to operate multiple locomotives with multiple crews.
+For example, the narrow-gauge Tasmanian Government Railways K class Garratt locomotives operated on 99 ft radius curves; in comparison, the larger Kenya and Uganda Railways' Beyer-Garratt locomotives were designed for 275 ft radius curves.

 More recent diesel and electric locomotives do not have a wheelbase problem, as they have flexible bogies, and also can easily be operated in multiple with a single crew.